cscart/docs/author_guide.rst

         Value binding in Python is as simple as ``name = value``.

-Note, Importants, Warnings, and Hints
+Notes, Importants, Warnings, and Hints
 -------------------------------------

 Sphinx supports a variety of information block directives, but only four are used in the CS-Cart docs: ``.. note::``, ``.. important::``, ``.. warning::``, and ``.. hint::``.